 In this paper, we introduce both BCEval and BCAlign.
-The accuracy of BCAlign is assessed against (i) the standard Needleman and Wunsch pairwise sequence alignment, (ii) multiple alignments obtained with MUSCLE [9] and (iii) an equivalent of BCAlign without the use of the evaluator (NoBCAlign).
+The accuracy of BCAlign is assessed against (i) the standard Needleman and Wunsch pairwise sequence alignment, (ii) multiple alignments obtained with MUSCLE [33] and (iii) an equivalent of BCAlign without the use of the evaluator (NoBCAlign).
 Additionally, the RMSD of models built using the different alignments is compared.
-The method has been made available as a web server at http://iasc.diee.unica.it/bcserver.
+The method has been made available as a web server at http://iasc.diee.unica.it/bcserver/.

-2 Methods
+Methods

 When the homology modelling target and template sequences are aligned, the structural characteristics of the template are assigned to the target.
 Thus the secondary structure and the relative position within the structure (including interactions with other residues) are immediately known for the target sequence.
 A mis-alignment will lead to a wrong structural assignment.
-Thus we are able to examine contacts between residues in adjacent β -strands in an attempt to detect misalignments using an evaluation of an assigned β -pair being correct based on machine learning (BCE-val).
+Thus we are able to examine contacts between residues in adjacent β -strands in an attempt to detect mis-alignments using an evaluation of an assigned β -pair being correct based on machine learning (BCEval).

 At first glance, including these evaluations in the scoring system of a typical dynamic programming algorithm seems straightforward.
 Unfortunately, the main dynamic programming assumption (that the optimal solution of the problems should depend on the optimal solution of its sub-problems) is broken.
-In order to overcome this limitation, we developed a Fig. 3.
-An example chain indicating the residues in contact.
-The letters in the first line indicate the β -strand pairs.
-The numbers in the second line indicate the residues in contact within the same pair.
-For example, the two residues labelled B1 form a contact.

-technique which adopts a heuristic search algorithm (BCAlign).
+In order to overcome this limitation, we developed a technique which adopts a heuristic search algorithm (BCAlign).

-2.1 Developing the β -Contact Evaluator (BCEval)
+Developing the β -Contact Evaluator (BCEval)

 The evaluation of β -contacts can be tackled as a prediction problem, similar to contact map prediction.
 We must (i) define the training data, (ii) find a suitable representation of the input and output data and (iii) set up a proper architecture and learning algorithm(s).
-Methods were implemented using the GAME framework [21], written in Java 6.0.
+Methods were implemented using the GAME framework [34], written in Java 6.0.